-As of June 30, 2021, we had 76 employees which represents an increase of 53 employees since January 1, 2019.
+As of March 31, 2022, we had 92 employees which represents an increase of 2 employees since January 1, 2022.
+However, on March 28, 2022, we approved a corporate restructuring plan to discontinue our clinical development programs for SBT6050 and SBT6290 and in connection with this plan, our workforce will be reduced by 27%, with substantially all of the reduction in personnel expected to be completed by July 15, 2022.
 As we advance our research and development programs, we may be required to further increase the number of our employees and the scope of our operations, particularly in the areas of clinical development, quality, regulatory affairs and, if any of our product candidates receives marketing approval, sales, marketing and distribution.
 To manage any future growth, we must:

-identify, recruit integrate, maintain and motivate additional qualified personnel; manage our development efforts effectively, including the initiation and conduct of clinical trials for our product candidates, both as a monotherapy and in combination with other therapeutics; and improve our operational, financial and management controls, reporting systems and procedures.
+identify, recruit integrate, maintain and motivate additional qualified personnel;

+- manage our development efforts effectively, including the initiation and conduct of clinical trials for our product candidates, both as a monotherapy and in combination with other therapeutics; and - improve our operational, financial and management controls, reporting systems and procedures.